mklilley/mklilley.github.io/content/about/_index.md

 {{< tweet user="KathrynParsons" id="1017345651296886784" >}}

 {{< image-link src="machine-learning.jpg" href="https://www.linkedin.com/posts/molly-howes-3a76a71b2_theavivafoundry-skillsfest-activity-7064344887994802177-8dHB" alt="Matt Lilley teaching machine learning at Aviva" >}}

+{{< image-link src="future-of-ai.png" href="https://www.linkedin.com/posts/alexandra-pavliuc-b7a45150_dataliteracy-education-activity-7108768360716189697-IqiI" alt="Our dry-run and live Decoded session on AI & the Future of Intelligence to a buzzing room of 200 delegates was a roaring success" >}}

 I’ve also helped people launch their careers in tech (student recommendations on [my LinkedIn](https://www.linkedin.com/in/matthew-lilley/)) and have launched a weekend-long learning experience called [Taste of Tech]({{< relref "/posts/taste-of-tech" >}}), designed to help people figure out if a career in tech is right for them.